influxdata/telegraf/plugins/outputs/influxdb/README.md

   ## Retention policy to write to.
 Empty string writes to the default rp.
   retention_policy = ""
-  ## Write consistency (clusters only), can be: "any", "one", "quorom", "all"
+  ## Write consistency (clusters only), can be: "any", "one", "quorum", "all"
   write_consistency = "any"

   ## Write timeout (for the InfluxDB client), formatted as a string.